 This incredible knightly wall sculpture is sure to make a lasting impression!
-At a whopping 167.5 cm high in size, this huge Medieval Crusade Knight Templar with Recumbent Lion is a surefire showstopper to spruce up any wall.
+At a whopping 167.5 cm high, this huge Medieval Crusade Knight Templar with Recumbent Lion is a surefire showstopper to spruce up any wall.
 Lions have long been a sign of strength and power - so show yours off with this majestically unique sculpture!

 - This is such a curious & unusual also a highly collectible & an amazing conversation piece to your guests.

 - The knight and lion in low relief have been sculptured from out of thin brass metal sheets that have been placed together forming the image of the Knight, set on fiberglass backing with a plaster over wood frame.

 - Impressive tall size standing at 167.5 cm height of frame approximate.